RamenVentures/Operating-Manual/README.md

 So, we invest in companies solving painful and under-served problems in markets that will be huge, with a team that can execute.

 ## Our Investment Questions
-Because we invest pre-Product/Market Fit, our investment thesis is roughly:
+Because we invest pre-Product/Market Fit, we consider:
 - 75% Market
 - 25% team
 - 0% Product